-“Hatley”… what a ridiculously stupid fucking useless name for a wilderness park.
-This area isn’t a goddamn HAT.
-What are you, fucking… four?
+“Hatley”… what a ridiculous name for a wilderness park.
+This area isn’t a HAT.
+What are you… four?

 But enjoy trapping your massive number of one beaver each few years.
 We can’t have nature TAKE OVER, now can we, Precious?

 Information and the context of our — APPARENT — situation: